Loaders

 Built-in Loaders

-Latte provides several standard loaders:
+Latte offers several standard loaders:

 FileLoader

-directly from the filesystem.
+directly from the file system.

 You can optionally set a root directory to restrict access: